B2 · Upper IntermediateEnglish

 Compare:

-- “She must be at home.” → strong certainty (Deduction)
+• “She must be at home.” → strong certainty (deduction)

-- “She might be at home.” → weaker possibility (Speculation)
+• “She might be at home.” → weaker possibility (speculation)

-2. Degrees of Certainty
+2. Degrees of certainty

 Different modal verbs express different levels of certainty.

-Strong impossibility
+• Strong impossibility (present): can’t

 These modals are used to express how confident the speaker is about their conclusion.

-3. Deduction About the Present
+3. Deduction about the present

 When making deductions about the present, we use: